If you invest in great camping and hiking gear, it's worth your while to put the time into keeping it clean, repaired and properly stored.

 - Make sure your footwear is clean before it’s reconditioned and reproofed.
 Brush off any dried mud and spot clean with a damp cloth.

-- Remove the insoles of your boots and shoes to clean separately, and then fill the boot with a bit of warm water and a few drops of Grangers Active Wash.
-Shake the mixture around to clean the membrane and inside of the boot.
+- Remove the insoles and laces to clean separately, and then fill the boot with a bit of warm water and a few drops of Grangers Footwear + Gear Cleaner.
+Shake the mixture around to clean the membrane and inside of the boot or shoe.

-- Don’t leave any boots (leather boots in particular) next to a hot radiator or campfire to dry.
-This can either melt the glue attaching the sole or over-dry the leather and cause it to crack.
+Don't leave any boots next to a hot radiator or campfire to dry. this can either melt the glue attaching the sole or over-dry the leather and cause it to crack.
 Room temperature is best.